ghoshbishakh/osassignment2/assignment2.md

 #### `int open_disk(char *filename)`

 Opens the disk file of given filename.
 Check if valid stat is present.
 Return the **file descriptor** if successful.
 Return error otherwise.
+The returned file descriptor will be used in the following functions.

 #### `disk_stat* get_disk_stat(int disk)`